-If you've been injured or had your vehicle damaged in any kind of traffic accident in Tennessee, if you've been injured or had your vehicle damaged, you probably want to understand your options for getting compensation.
-In this article, we'll discuss a few Tennessee laws that could have a big impact on any car accident claim you decide to make, and we'll look at the legal obligations of drivers when it comes to reporting an accident to law enforcement.

-A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 If you've been injured or had your vehicle damaged in any kind of traffic accident in Tennessee, if you've been injured or had your vehicle damaged, there are a few state laws that could have a big impact on any car accident claim you decide to make, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.